 Silas and his wife, Keryl, were married in 2002 and have two daughters, Kyler Elyse and Kaelyn.

-Pat Delany is in his second season as an assistant coach, joining the Hornets in July 2014 after spending the 2013-14 season as head coach of the Sioux Falls Skyforce in the NBA D-League.
+Pat Delany is in his fourth season as an assistant coach, joining the Hornets in July 2014 after spending the 2013-14 season as head coach of the Sioux Falls Skyforce in the NBA D-League.

 In his lone season in Sioux Falls, Delany lead the Skyforce to a 31-19 record, finishing tied for the second-best record in the D-League and posting the fifth-best winning percentage in the franchise’s 25-year history.